osamaishtiaq/osamaishtiaq.github.io/README.md

 **Building Inspection System**
-* Building inspection system initially developed for Jamatkhana Inspections but then generalized and refactored to create and perform inspection for any type and size of orgranization buildings
+* Building inspection system initially developed for Jamatkhana Inspections but then generalized and refactored to create and perform inspection for any type and size of organization buildings
 * Built with Angular 8 Framework Frontend and .Net Core Backend
 * Built with development best practices such as dependency injection and N-tier architecture